ratpack/ratpack/ratpack-manual/src/content/chapters/70-heroku.md

 Many popular cloud CI tools such as [drone.io](https://drone.io/) and [Travis-CI](https://travis-ci.org) (among others) have convenient support for pushing to Heroku.

 It is recommended to read the [Heroku Quickstart](https://devcenter.heroku.com/articles/quickstart) and [Buildpack](https://devcenter.heroku.com/articles/buildpacks) documentation if you are new to Heroku.
-The rest of this chapter outlines the requirements and necessary configuration for deploying Ratpack apps to Heroku.
+The rest of this chapter outlines the requirements and necessary configuration for deploying Ratpack applications to Heroku.

 ## Gradle based builds

-Ratpack apps can be built by any build system, but the Ratpack team recommends [Gradle](http://gradle.org).
+Ratpack applications can be built by any build system, but the Ratpack team recommends [Gradle](http://gradle.org).
-Heroku has native support for Gradle via the [Gradle buildpack](https://devcenter.heroku.com/articles/buildpacks), which works well with the Ratpack Gradle plugin(s).
+Heroku has native support for Gradle via the [Gradle buildpack](https://devcenter.heroku.com/articles/buildpacks), which works well with the Ratpack Gradle plugins.

 All Gradle projects should use the [Gradle Wrapper](http://www.gradle.org/docs/current/userguide/gradle_wrapper.html).
 If the wrapper scripts are present in your project, Heroku will detect that your project is built with Gradle.